linux-surface/kernel/Documentation/admin-guide/cgroup-v2.rst

 	  pgscan (npn)
 		Amount of scanned pages (in an inactive LRU list)

+	  pgscan_kswapd (npn)
+		Amount of scanned pages by kswapd (in an inactive LRU list)

+	  pgscan_direct (npn)
+		Amount of scanned pages directly  (in an inactive LRU list)

 	  pgsteal (npn)
 		Amount of reclaimed pages

+	  pgsteal_kswapd (npn)
+		Amount of reclaimed pages by kswapd

+	  pgsteal_direct (npn)
+		Amount of reclaimed pages directly

 	  pgactivate (npn)
 		Amount of pages moved to the active LRU list